hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 I am joining `entrytypes` on `entries` on `entries.typeId` = `entrytypes.id`. `entries.typeId` is a non-nullable column with a foreign key to `entrytypes.id`, and
 `entrytypes.id` is a primary key.
 Hence, if I remove the excessive join, the output will be identical.

-That is what I did hoping to see some performance improvement.
+That is what I did, hoping to see some performance improvement.
 Now, the sub-query looked like this:
 ```sql
 select e2.id,
        mac.field_module_text